Practical Aspects of CO2 Flooding EOR and CO2 Geosequestration

 Almost 400 SPE members and others from around the world who have attended these one-day courses have provided valuable feedback for improvement.
 In preparing the new course, the instructors considered this feedback and allocated more time and detail to topics of most interest cited by the attendees.

-This integrated 2-day course is based on the SPE Monograph Volume 22, Practical Aspects of CO2 Flooding, published in 2002, and is an outgrowth of The University of Texas of the Permian Basin / SPE CO2 Conferences and short courses held in Midland, Texas during the month of December for the past several years.
+This integrated course is based on the SPE Monograph Volume 22, Practical Aspects of CO2 Flooding, published in 2002, and is an outgrowth of the University of Texas Permian Basin / SPE CO2 Conferences and short-courses.
 The co-authors of the monograph presented a review of the monograph at the December 2002 conference.
-The authors’ presentations and the monograph were very well received by the conference attendees, and it is the instructors’ opinion that this course and the monograph should also be very well received by SPE members outside the Permian Basin area as well.
+The authors’ presentations and the monograph were very well received by the conference attendees, and it is the instructor’s opinion that this course and the monograph should also be very well received by the SPE members outside the Permian Basin area as well.
 The instructors intend to present this course in conjunction with the SPE seminars and conferences, around the world, wherever there is an interest in improving oil recovery from oilfields, by CO2-flooding or by hydrocarbon gas flooding, and in CO2 geosequestration / carbon capture, utilization and storage (CCUS), a topic of growing interest to the SPE members around the world.

-Attendees will receive a workbook containing copies of the instructors’ PowerPoint presentations and solutions to the problems.
+- Provide each course attendee a workbook containing copies of the instructors’ PowerPoint presentations, and solutions to the class problems

 There is growing interest around the world for improving oil recovery from oilfields by CO2 flooding, hydrocarbon gas flooding, and CO2 geosequestration.
 This course is a great opportunity to learn the practical aspects of these topics from seasoned veterans.